-As we are not an RSPB reserve we do charge RSPB members.
+As we're not an RSPB reserve, we do charge RSPB members.

-The day-to-day running costs of the project are funded entirely by our visitors' contributions – but without the RSBP we would not have Red Kites back in England and Scotland so your membership is vital!
+The day-to-day running costs of the project are funded entirely by our visitors' contributions – but without the RSPB we would not have Red Kites back in England and Scotland, so your membership is vital!

 The greatest numbers of Kites are to be seen in winter although it is very rare for visitors not to get good views at any time of the year.

-During the autumn and winter they have gathered into scavenging packs, seeking food in groups and as the days are short and they are hungry the feeding displays are magnificent.
+They spend the autumn and winter in large roosts, seeking food in groups and as the days are short and they are hungry the feeding displays are magnificent.

 The hide can get pretty cold in winter, however, so we advise all visitors to wrap up warm before coming.
 On the plus side, we now have hot drinks and a wood-burning stove in the visitor centre so guests can thaw out after a trip to the hide!